HanaFEKI/HanaFEKI/README.md

 # 👋 Hello, I'm Hana Feki

-🎓 2nd-year Engineering Student at ENSTA Paris — specializing in Applied Mathematics 🤖 Enthusiast in Deep Learning, Computer Vision & Medical Imaging
+🎓 Engineering Student at ENSTA Paris — specializing in Applied Mathematics 🤖 Enthusiast in Deep Learning, Computer Vision & Medical Imaging

-🔍 Currently seeking research internships focused on deep learning and computer vision (especially medical applications)
+🔍 Currently a Computer Vision Research Intern working on histopathology using deep learning and foundation models
 📚 Always eager to learn, collaborate, and contribute to open-source projects

 ---